opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_F.md

 ### Artifact Manifest

-This artifact MAY have a manifest that references it with the media type that is specific to the compatibility interest group.
-For example, metadata for node feature discovery may take the following form:
+This artifact MAY have a manifest that references it with the compatibility artifact media type.
+For example:

 ```json
 {